 The drive came at 9:10 AM.

-It cost $28 pesos to get to Homun.
+As of February 2022, it costs $30 pesos to get to Homun.
 The driver collected the fair before each person got into the colectivo.

 Merida is very strict about enforcing COVID regulations, so you will need to wear a face mask.